Enuresis refers to involuntary urination.

 Enuresis Alarms

-An enuresis alarm is a device that makes a noise at the first sign of bed wetting, waking the child and stopping them from urinating.
-It requires quite a high level of training and commitment and needs to be used consistently for a prolonged period (i.e. at least 3 months).
-Some families may find them very helpful, whereas others may find they add to the burden and frustration and are counter productive.
+An enuresis alarm is a device that makes a noise at the first sign of bedwetting, waking the child and stopping them from urinating.
+It requires training and commitment and needs to be used consistently for a prolonged period (e.g., at least 3 months).
+Some families may find them very helpful, whereas others may find they add to the burden and frustration and are counterproductive.

 Pharmacological Treatment

-Desmopressin is an analogue of vasopressin (also known as anti-diuretic hormone).
+Desmopressin is an analogue of vasopressin (anti-diuretic hormone).
 It reduces the volume of urine produced by the kidneys.
-It is taken at bedtime with the intention of reducing nocturnal enuresis.
+It is taken at bedtime to reduce nocturnal enuresis.

 Imipramine is a tricyclic antidepressant.
-It is not clear how it works, but it may relax the bladder and lighten sleep.
+It is unclear how it works, but it may relax the bladder and lighten sleep.